Disposable razors are the default choice of most men. Unfortunately, the wrong decision may end up causing a lot of irritation and razor burn.

 Single blades are usually the cheapest option, but that also means the steel material might not be as good as the pricier multi-blades.

-Biggest downside of a multi blade razor would be irritation.
+The biggest downside of a multi-blade razor would be an irritation.

 While cheaper disposable razors are better for your wallet, it could consequently mean worse for your face.

-If you see a 25-pack of razors that costs only a couple bucks, it may be best to look for something else.
+If you see a 25-pack of razors that cost only a couple bucks, it may be best to look for something else.

 These kinds of razors are most likely not worth it for the blade’s steel might not be up to par for a close shave.